-I am an Assistant Professor of English at the University of Cincinnati Blue Ash College.
+I am the Director of Undergraduate Writing and an Assistant Professor of English at Roosevelt University.
 I received a BA in English and a BS in psychology from the University of Florida in 2009.
 I continued my studies at Temple University, where I received an English MA in 2011, and later Ohio State University, where I received my English PhD in 2019.
 I locate my research and teaching interests broadly in the fields of rhetoric, composition, and literacy.
 Specifically, my work focuses on labor issues in writing classrooms, digital media composing, and community-engaged pedagogy.

 My book-length manuscript examines how undergraduate students characterize material conditions that enable or constrain their composing labor, especially their digital composing labor.
 Such a project is a direct response to the 2014 Indianapolis Resolution, which calls upon composition studies organizations and its members to “consider research into labor and its effects on teaching and learning with the same intellectual weight and scholarly respect as other subjects in our field.”
 To develop a better understanding of the relationship between material conditions and labor, this project synthesizes student perspectives about their labor with existing research on the work and labor of writing instructors and administrators.